Basis-Theory/docs/source/includes/detokenization/_transformations.md

 The following sections document the supported library of transformation functions.

-## JSON Path Expressions
+## JSON Path

 Complex data is typically tokenized as a JSON object within a token's data.
-In order to facilitate transformations on this JSON data, [JSON Path](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html) expressions can be applied to a token's data:
+In order to facilitate transformations on this JSON data, arbitrary [JSON Path](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html) expressions can be applied to a token's data:
 `{{<tokenId> | <jsonPathExpression>}}`

 All standard JSON Path syntax is supported, provided that the expression resolves to a single value.
 If the expression resolves to multiple values, the request will result in a 400 error.
 If the expression does not resolve to any value, then the expression will resolve to the value `null`.

-## Examples
+### JSON Path Examples

 Given a token with the data: